 The change may be a little opaque, but the overall message is clear: sites that users find useful will get better results.
 “Mobilegeddon” was preceded by a clear-cut way to check whether a website was mobile-friendly.
 Google doesn’t have a similar automated tool to check how it views the quality of a site’s content, although it does have documentation explaining what it sees as “valuable content”.
 One of that page’s examples suggests that the content on your site should be unique and more useful than the content users can find on other sites:

 “If you write about how to train a dog, make sure your article provides more value or a different perspective than the numerous other articles on the web on dog training.”

 This blog post from position2.com explains what the update might mean for search marketers and online businesses.
 The post includes a helpful list of reasons why a site may have been affected negatively by Phantom 2.
-While low-quality content is a recurring theme on the list, the overarching message is that the update's meant to help Google users find sites they'll in turn find relevant and helpful to their search queries.
-The quality of text is a big part of it, but the usability of the page is also important.
-Pop-ups, deceptively-presented ads, and pages containing only links to other sites were all apparently hit by the update, since they all make for a terrible user experience.
+While low-quality content is a recurring theme on the list, the overarching message is that the update’s meant to help Google users find sites they’ll, in turn, find relevant and helpful to their search queries.
+The quality of the text is a big part of it, but the usability of the page is also important.
+Pop-ups deceptively presented ads and pages containing only links to other sites were all apparently hit by the update since they all make for a terrible user experience.